 "Funny Aneurysm" Moment/Harsher in Hindsight: Toph, after hearing that Sokka revealed Kuzon's existence by sending a letter to Zuko, says "Katara is going to kill you...
 I can only imagine what Mai will do to Zuko...".
 A demonized, Out of Character, Yandere Mai poisons Katara, causing her to miscarry note it had happened at the time, but Katara was unaware of Mai's involvement at this point in the story, and later tries to kill her herself.

-It's astonishing how similar Zuko confronting Mai about hiding the existence of his love child with Katara by hiding her letters until a servant showed them to him is to Ozai confronting Ursa in a flashback in The Search over Zuko being Ikem's son rather than Ozai's, something he learned by the servant Ursa entrusted to deliver her letters betraying her and giving them to Ozai.
-Zuko may be turning out more like Ozai than he thought here even if Ozai isn't his biological father.
+It's astonishing how similar Zuko confronting Mai about hiding the existence of his love child with Katara by hiding her letters until a servant showed them to him is to Ozai confronting Ursa in a flashback in The Search over Zuko being Ikem's son rather than Ozai's- he was wrong but didn't know it at the time, something he learned by the servant Ursa entrusted to deliver her letters betraying her and giving them to Ozai.
+Zuko may be turning out more like Ozai than he thought here.

 Moral Event Horizon: Mai killing Katara's unborn baby via poisoned fruit is meant to be this.
 For more objective readers, it's Katara bloodbending Mai to death, when she was perfectly capable of merely incapacitating her so she would be taken to trial for attempted murder.